YeonTHY95/FindHiddenObject_iOSApplication/README.md

  >
  > docker compose up --build

-Unzip FindHiddenObject_iOS and then open XCode to open Xcodeproj file under folder FindHiddenObject_iOS and click Run to view the project.
+Unzip FindHiddenObject_iOS and then use XCode to open Xcodeproj file under folder FindHiddenObject_iOS and click Run to view the project.